kingergem/kingergem/README.md

 - 👋 Hi, I’m @kingergem
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Javascript, HTML and CSS
+- 🌱 newbie in programming